 Show personality and draw on emotions

 Email is a bit more serious form of marketing compared to social media and other digital advertising.
-Memorable emails are those that aren’t all about selling a product or service, it’s the ones that raises a smile or creates a meaningful connection with the reader.
+Emails with good email copy are emails that aren’t all about selling a product or service, it’s the ones that raises a smile or creates a meaningful connection with the reader.
 The product or service that’s being promoted should communicate the value it offers to the reader.

 Keep it to the point